 Spring Boot Best Practices for Production-Ready Applications

 Connection Pool Tuning

-HikariCP is Spring Boot's default connection pool, but its defaults aren't always optimal.
-Size your pool based on your workload, not arbitrary numbers.
+HikariCP is Spring Boot’s default connection pool, but its defaults aren’t always optimal.
+Size your pool based on your workload, not arbitrary numbers, and remember that a larger pool is frequently slower, not faster, because it pushes contention down into the database where it is far more expensive to resolve.

+Spring Boot Best Practices for Production-Ready Applications